mit-medg/mit-medg.github.io/index.md

 ### Ph.D.
   * Tristan Josef Naumann ()
   * [Willie Boag](http://willieboag.com)
     is a second year PhD student.
-His background is in Natural Language Processing, and he currently works on projects involving doctors notes, such as: de-identification, mortality prediction, information retrieval, and concept extraction.
+His background is in Natural Language Processing, and he currently works on projects involving mortality prediction, information retrieval, concept extraction, examining bias in patient care, and enhancing representations with clinical domain knowledge.
   * Matthew McDermott is a first year PhD student.
 His background is in Mathematics, Statistics, and Software Engineering.
 He currently works on projects involving representation learning for gene expression data and using adversarial networks to aid predictive tasks in semi-supervised settings.